mongodb-ps/ce-docker-mongodb-enterprise/README.md

 If you want to further customize the images, find the extra options in `config.template`.
 The final configuration will be written into `config`.

+**Known issue:**
+- By default the OM URL is set to `hostname -f`.
+However, for MacOS users, the hostname sometimes changes, which breaks connectivity.
+A workaround is to manually map the hostname to `127.0.0.1` in `/etc/hosts`.

 ### 2.3 Build & Start Ops Manager
 This will build the Ops Manager image and pull AppDB image.